By Bob DeMarco

 Alzheimer's Reading Room

-When my mother would say something mean, or act out crazy behavior, I experienced the same emotions I had my entire life.
-Anger, frustration, and agitation.
+When my mother would say something mean, or act out crazy behavior, I experienced the same emotions that most Alzheimer's caregivers experience -- anger, frustration, and agitation.

 Looking in from the outside at Alzheimer's, most people would conclude its easy to come to an understanding that the meanness and craziness are a direct result of the disease -- Alzheimer's.
 Alzheimer's causes these erratic behaviors.